machouinard/aviation-weather-from-noaa/readme.txt

 == Upgrade Notice ==
 = 0.7.0 =
-* Fix block error when using default Radial Dist
+* Fix block error when using default Radial Dist (previously saved blocks should still display on the front-end but may not be editable in the admin and should be replaced)
 * Fix admin styling issue with narrow Title field